Timeouts may seem like the perfect solution for child discipline problems, but they’re rarely used correctly, which makes them less than useful.

 The process of a timeout should also include some light, age-appropriate discussion.
 This should include an explanation of why the timeout is happening and an exploration of what the better behavioral choices might have been.
 But even after that talk, parents should consider whether there will be additional natural consequences so a kid can make reparations.
 Those reparations can include everything from an apology to cleaning up a mess.

 Harsh Truth #5: Timeout Should End With Love

 The harshest thing about this timeout truth is that parents often might not feel like making up with their kid after a timeout.
 But that simply a way to foster never-ending parental grudges, which are unhealthy for everyone.

 A timeout should always end with a kiss or a hug and a reassurance that the child is still very much loved.
 It’s too easy for kids to internalize feeling like a bad person.
-Just because timeout isn’t as physically rough as spanking doesn’t mean they aren’t psychologically tough.
+Just because a timeout isn’t as physically rough as spanking doesn’t mean it isn’t psychologically tough.
 That’s why parents need to end the discipline with a reassurance of their complete and unconditional love.